 The red grape variety (also Pescatore) comes from Austria or Austria-Hungary (at the time of the Habsburg monarchy).
-The name component "Hongrie" could indicate a Hungarian descent.
-In the vineyards of the Australian winery Torbreck im Barossa Valley some very old vines are cultivated.
-They count in the opinion of the company to the group of about 70 varieties, which in 1833 by the Australian viticulture pioneer James Busby (1802-1871) had been taken from his European trip.
-Some varieties were identified in 2017 for identification purposes INRA in Montpellier to hand over.
-One of them should be the nearly extinct Wildbacher de Hongrie.
-Whether it connects to varieties cultivated in Styria (Austria) Blue Wildbacher is not known.
+The part of the name "Hongrie" could indicate Hungarian descent.
+In the vineyards of the Australian winery Torbreck in Barossa Valley some very old vines are cultivated.
+According to the company, they belong to the group of around 70 varieties that were created in 1833 by the Australian wine pioneer James Busby (1802-1871) had been taken from his trip to Europe.
+Some varieties became French in 2017 for identification INRA in Montpellier to hand over.
+One of them is said to be the almost extinct Wildbacher de Hongrie.
+Whether there is a connection to the varieties grown in Styria (Austria) Blue Wildbacher is not known.